DaXor-0/Swing_Test/README.md

 In this repository, the results are stored in a directory that is automatically compressed into a `.tar` file to save storage space and keep the repository clean.
 The process works as follows:

 1. **Results directory:** All raw results are saved in a dedicated directory, different for each system on which tests are run.
+2. **Test metadata:** For each new test, `scripts/run_test_suite.sh` will invoke `results/metadata.py` script, to add the metadata of the new test into a `.csv` file containing metadata of tests ran on a given system.
-2. **Compression Script:** A script is included in the repository to compress the results directory into a `.tar` file.
+3. **Compression Script:** A script is included in the repository to compress the results directory into a `.tar` file.
 The script also add to `.gitignore` the uncompressed results subdirectory and remove possible duplicates from the `.gitignore` file.
-3. **Pre-Commit Hook:** A pre-commit hook is set up to run the compression script automatically before each commit.
+4. **Pre-Commit Hook:** A pre-commit hook is set up to run the compression script automatically before each commit.
 This ensures that any new results are compressed and added to the repository in a consistent manner.

-There is no need to run the script manually as everything is done automatically.
+There is no need to run the compression or the metadata script manually as everything is done automatically by the test suite script or the pre-commit hook.

-A `.csv` file will be added to contain results metadata.

 ## TODO